Australia's Largest Specialist Personal Injury Firm

 The first thing to understand is that your TPD payout will be paid directly into your superannuation account, so it won’t affect your Centrelink benefits.
 Your superannuation account balance is excluded from Centrelink means testing until you reach the Centrelink Age Pension age, which is between 65.5 and 67.
 If you’re receiving other benefits, such as child support payments, your TPD payout won’t affect those either.

-However, if you withdraw any money from your TPD (or existing superannuation) balance, the withdrawal might impact your Centrelink entitlements.
+However, if you withdraw any money from your TPD (or existing superannuation) balance, the withdrawal might impact your Centrelink entitlements by increasing your declarable assets.
 In other words, you only need to consider the link between your TPD payout and Centrelink benefits when you decide to access the money in your superannuation account.

 There are different means tests that apply depending on which Centrelink benefits you receive, so it’s a good idea to get professional advice on your entitlements before you access your TPD benefit or superannuation account balance.